City of Cheboygan Assessing

 How does this affect my tax bill?

 Your tax bill is calculated using taxable value not assessed value.
 Voters, in 1994, approved Proposal A which stated that your Taxable Value can only increase by the Consumers Price Index(CPI) or 5% whichever is less.
-For 2011 your Taxable Value will increase by .017 or 1.7% (CPI) This assumes no new construction or improvements or transfer of ownership occured.
+For 2015 your Taxable Value can increase by .016 or 1.6% (CPI) This assumes no new construction or improvements or transfer of ownership occured.
 Also the SEV may have prevented an increase in Taxable Value and/or lowered the Taxable Value because the Taxable Value cannot go higher than the SEV and an SEV adjustment downward will also lower the Taxable Value if the TV is equal to the SEV.